 It was not only her absence and immense presence of household chores that made us go insane in the first week of lockdown.
 It was also the fact that we never really knew how to live together!
 Most of us had separate lives and private space.
 Mom and Dad would stay busy all week at their office and we would stay indulged in our academics and social life.
 All of us would sleep through our mornings on weekends and go out for dinners at night.

 Our dinners were the only times we spent as a family.
 We would celebrate everything, big or small, by reserving a table at a diner.
 It was like a stepwise drill.
 We would dress up, drive to the place, during the journey, Dad and Mom would discuss their office politics and we would be hooked to our playlists on our high bass earphones.

-Once at the restaurant, we would spend the first half deciding the menu, the next half clicking pictures, make small talk while eating, mainly catch up on whose exam was next and how were they prepared.
+Once at the restaurant, we would spend the first half deciding the menu, the next half clicking pictures, making small talk while eating, mainly catching up on whose exam was next and how prepared we were.
 After the dessert, we were always too full to talk at all.